xdbfoundation/go/exp/services/webauth/README.md

 threshold operation on the given account.
 If an account does not exist it may be optionally verified using the account's master key.

-SEP-10 defines an endpoint for authenticating a user in possession of a Stellar account using their Stellar account as credentials.
+SEP-10 defines an endpoint for authenticating a user in possession of a DigitalBits account using their DigitalBits account as credentials.
 This implementation is a standalone microservice that implements the minimum requirements as defined by the SEP-10 protocol and will be adapted as the protocol evolves.